-Our featured photographer Andrew Moore has focused on protests and conflicts in the UK and overseas since the 1980s.
-His work includes the documentation of the poll tax riots in 1990, as well as the troubles in Northern Ireland.
+Andrew Moore, a self-taught photographer, has focused his lens on societal issues in the UK and overseas since the 1980s.
+His work includes documenting campaigns for better social housing, protests in Handsworth, Birmingham in 1985, the Poll Tax riots in 1990, and the troubles in Northern Ireland.

-Thomas Blower’s images of everyday life in Greater Manchester capture the freedom of childhood before the rapid rise of technology.
-A selection of Thomas’s images we’re used to document everyday life in 1970s Manchester as part the Use Hearing Protection Exhibition at Manchester’s Science and Industry Museum.
+Thomas Blower’s photographs document everyday life growing up in Greater Manchester during the 1970s.
+The images capture childhood freedom and life before the rapid rise of technology.
+A selection of Blower’s images were used to highlight the backdrop of Manchester during the late 1970s as part of the Use Hearing Protection Exhibition, which was held at the Science and Industry Museum.

 Photo © Thomas Blower / British Culture Archive.

 Photographer Tish Murtha documented her home community of Elswick in the West End of Newcastle during the 1970s and 1980s.
 This period was characterised by significant social change, as mass de-industrialisation in the UK left many inner-city communities dealing with the social impact of job losses and lack of employment opportunities.

 Tish Murtha’s images of those on the margins of society challenged and documented the inequalities faced by working-class communities.
 In equal measures, they celebrated what it means to be working-class.
 Being part of the community she was documenting, Tish Murtha’s work is among some of the most empathetic and powerful examples of social documentary photography of the 20th century.